By Michael Guyton, MD

 You understand what sex is.

-When people talk about sex, they often mean PIV (penis in vagina) sex.
+When people talk about sex, they often mean penis in vagina (PIV) sex.
 But sex is actually a whole spectrum of activities.
 Sex includes oral sex, anal sex, and even masturbation.
 It may include toys!
 It might involve fingers!

 If you’re engaging in any of these activities, you’re having sex.
 Tell your doctor.
 Each type of sex comes with its own pluses and potential risks, and it’s important to be aware of them.
-(Pro tip: Did you know that you can still get STIs from sex toys?)
 Keep in mind that masturbation is a healthy, safe way for everyone to explore their sexuality.

 Say the word “sex” out loud.
 How do you feel?
 Excited?
 Uncomfortable?
 Awkward because everyone on the bus is shooting you weird looks now?
 It may seem silly, but this should help you figure out how comfortable you are with sex, and how ready for it you are.